Guzznorlax/NTU-Data-Structures/README.md

 ## HW 2  <a name="hw_2"/>

 This computer homework assignment is designed to help you to learn about building C++ classes and to observe the decomposition of a complicated task into simple subtasks.
-You have learned how to write some functions in CA1.
-Now, your task is to fill in the implementation of a class that manipulates dates, which is defined in a header file called “Date.h”.
+You have learned how to write some functions in `CA1`.
+Now, your task is to fill in the implementation of a class that manipulates dates, which is defined in a header file called `Date.h`.
 DO NOT use any of the built-in operations on dates provided in any C++ library in your solution.
-Fill in the private variables in “Date.h” and write your functional answers in a separate file called “Date.cpp”.
+Fill in the private variables in `Date.h` and write your functional answers in a separate file called `Date.cpp`.
 The overall task is broken down into subtasks as stated as follows:

 1. Implement the basic helper methods listed below.